SDRausty/TermuxArch/README.md

 See https://sdrausty.github.io/TermuxArch/docs/install for options how to run [`setupTermuxArch.sh`](https://sdrausty.github.io/TermuxArch/setupTermuxArch.sh) on device.

 This repository uses submodules.
-To get all the pieces of this repository run
+To get all the pieces of this repository run:
 ```
 git submodule update --init --recursive
 ```